 We continue our use of the Saxon Math curriculum in middle school and offer classes through Algebra I. Saxon Math provides a learning structure proven to advance students steadily and assuredly to higher levels of understanding.
 To master mathematics, students need to build on prior learning—what new concepts they can learn depends on which concepts they already know.
 In our curriculum, concepts from every math strand are woven together and connected throughout the year.
 Skills or concepts are reinforced throughout the years, helping students build a strong foundation of understanding.

 Our science program seeks to foster students’ curiosity about the natural world while maintaining a Christian worldview.
-Middle school students study life science in 6th grade, earth science in 7th grade, and physical science in 8th grade.
+Middle school students study life science, earth science, and physical science.
 Principles of STEM are woven throughout each discipline of science.
 Study skills and content knowledge are also emphasized in order to prepare students for high school course.

 Upper elementary and Middle School Spanish classes delve more deeply into the language, variations among different Spanish-speaking regions, and similarities and differences between these peoples and our own.
 Beyond greetings and simple sentences, older students begin reading and conversing in the classroom with an almost total immersion classroom structure.
 Middle School students complete oral and written assignments comparable to more advanced levels in the local public schools.
 By the 6th grade, students are reading and understanding chapter books like the “Pobre Ana” series.
 Many 1st Lutheran students are able to test out of lower-level Spanish classes upon entering the public school system.